The Long, Hot Summer: Soundtrack

+Television adaptations

+1965 series

-A television series based on the film aired between 1965 and 1966, featuring Dan O'Herlihy, Roy Thinnes, Nancy Malone, Lana Wood, Ruth Roman, and Edmond O'Brien.
-It was remade for television in 1985, featuring Jason Robards, Don Johnson, and Cybill Shepherd.
+A TV series based on the film aired on ABC between 1965 and 1966, featuring Dan O'Herlihy, Roy Thinnes, Nancy Malone, Lana Wood, Ruth Roman, and Edmond O'Brien.

+1985 film

+It was remade for television by NBC in 1985, featuring Jason Robards, Don Johnson, and Cybill Shepherd.
 This rendition received two Emmy nominations, for Outstanding Miniseries and Outstanding Art Direction for a Miniseries or a Special.